mdailey/minimal-jwt/README.md

 and dynamic JSON data for Ajax requests.

-Initial password authentication allows generation of a token that can be attached to later requests as evidence that the bearer has previously been authenticated.
+Initial password authentication allows generation of a token on the server that the client can attach to later requests as evidence that the bearer has previously been authenticated.

+### Limitations

+There are a number of issues with this solution to client authentication for a SPA:

-Of course, for this solution to be secure, in production, we must use SSL.
+- For this solution to be secure, in production, we must use SSL.
 This is typically done by having a proper Web server such as Nginx or Apache or a proxy service like HAProxy performing the SSL termination and possibly serving the static resources directly while proxying
   API requests to the port NodeJS is listening on.

+- Storage of tokens in the browser's sessionStorage is dangerous.
+Any script from the same origin has access to the sessionStorage data.
+Sites that use JWTs in this way are particularly vulnerable to XSS attacks.

+## Why do devs love JWT?

+If you look around online, you'll find many claims about the superiority of JWT to other solutions.
+It may be difficult to verify those claims or see the holes in the claims.

+You'll also see a lot of security experts poo-pooing JWTs, mainly because of how easy it is to do things wrong with them plus the very real vulnerability to XSS they introduce discussed above.

+The main reason devs might legitimately love JWTs is that they are easy to understand, are explicitly dealt with by your client code, easy to generate, easy to verify, and easy to pass around in HTTP headers, as the example here and countless online tutorials online show.

+Is that solution worth the risk to your users and your application data posed by opening yourself up to the possibility of XSS attacks?

+If you believe your application could not possibly serve malicious scripts that might steal JWTs at all, you might feel safe enough to "play with fire" and use JWTs with local storage.

+If, on the other hand, your application does serve user-generated content (what interesting application doesn't?), however, you should consider a more secure alternative to JWTs in local storage.

+## A more secure alternative: httpOnly cookies

+Instead of sending the JWT directly to the client script and having the client return the token in an Authorization header, the server can set a cookie to the JWT contents and turn on the <tt>httpOnly</tt> flag so that client-side JavaScript cannot access the token and relay it to a malicious site.

+To switch to cookies in our application, add the
+<tt>cookie-parser</tt> middleware with the following:

+    $ npm install --save cookie-parser

+In the server script:

+    const cookieParser = require('cookie-parser);
+    ...
+    app.use(cookieParser());

+In the snippet executed on successful authentication:

+    res.cookie('authToken', generateJwt(userObj.username), { httpOnly: true });
+    res.send({ username: userObj.username });

+You can check that the browser, after authentication, has recorded a cookie named <tt>authToken</tt> whose value is the JWT contents and which has the <tt>httpOnly</tt> flag set.

+Next, we simply remove the Authorization header from subsequent requests to <tt>GET /secret</tt> (remember that formerly we added the <tt>Authorization</tt> header):

+    httpReq.open('GET', uri, true);
+    httpReq.send();

+Finally, in the server script, we can perform the same validation of the incoming cookie as we previously performed for the JWT:

+    function checkToken(req, res, next) {
+        if (req.cookies && req.cookies.authToken) {
+            const token = req.cookies.authToken;
+            jwt.verify(token, jwtPublicKey, function (error, payload) {
+                if (error) {
+                    console.log('Error decoding JWT:', error);
+                    res.sendStatus(403);
+                } else {
+                    const dateNow = Date.now();
+                    if (dateNow < payload.exp) {
+                        // You might want to regenerate the token with a fresh expiration here. console.log('Verified JWT for user', payload.username);
+                        req.username = payload.username;
+                        next();
+                    } else {
+                        console.log('Expired token for user', payload.username);
+                        res.sendStatus(403);
+                    }
+                }
+            });
+            return;
+        }
+        res.sendStatus(403);
+    }

+You can verify that no local session storage is needed any more, and since we specified the <tt>httpOnly</tt> flag on the cookie, the cookie value won't be available to a would-be XSS attack.

+It's actually simpler than the original <tt>Authorization</tt>
+header design, as the client no longer has to manually attach a header to the HTTP request, and the server processing is almost identical.

+The new problem with this solution is that it is vulnerable to CSRF attacks.
+Let's try to address that next.

+## An even better alternative: JWT + httpOnly cookies + CSRF tokens

+OK, so JWTs stored client side make us vulnerable to XSS, but cookies sent automatically with every request to our application make us vulnerable to CSRF.

+The key to the CSRF vulnerability is that our JWT token, which is basically a free login as the authenticated user for whomever gets it, will be forwarded to the application by our browser *no matter where the code to make the request comes from*.
+A malicious site can plant a link to a target site you've already authenticated against and trick you into invoking it.

+To fix both,
+we use the JWT + httpOnly cookie from the previous section and CSRF tokens.